microsoft/windows-container-tools/LogMonitor/docs/README.md

 }
 ```

 For advanced usage of the custom log feature, a user can choose to define their own custom JSON log format.
+In such a case, The `logFormat` value should be `custom`.
-In such a case, The `logFormat` field configured value should be `custom`.
-In addition to that, to enable sanitization of the JSON output and validation of the outputs displayed by the tool, the user can add a suffix: `'|json'` after the desired custom log format.
+<br>To enable sanitization of the JSON output and ensure the the outputs displayed by the tool is valid, the user can add a suffix: `'|json'` after the desired custom log format.

 For example:
 ```json
 {